Virus Hunters<@VM>Inoculate your computer system with one of these antivirus products and some common sense

 Symantec Corp. deals with this issue in its Norton AntiVirus Corporate Edition 7.5 by separating the scanning engine from the rest of the software architecture, allowing new definitions and software updates to be loaded without a restart.

 Behavior-based, or heuristic, scanning is a bit more complex.
 Rather than looking for specific known viruses or malicious applications, it watches for suspicious activity by a program, intercepting any application code that performs actions that could be damaging to the operating system.
-This can offer a high level of protection, but it can also be intrusive to system users'particularly software developers or system administrators who create or run applications that the antivirus software might identify as high-risk behavior.
+This can offer a high level of protection, but it can also be intrusive to system users.

 Also essential to defending against viruses is the matter of where to catch them.
 Most virus protection programs traditionally have run on the desktop computer.
 This approach was fine when the main point of entry of viruses was through infected floppy disks, and it still offers a great deal of protection to individual users.
 But more layers of defense are required for an Internet-connected network.